jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 ```

 Our SDHPC framework was developed in response to a confluence of events.
-In addition to vendor, product license, and product lifecycle challenges, we faced power constraints, increasing storage demand, and financial constraints.
+In addition to vendor, product license, and product lifecycle challenges, we faced power constraints, increasing storage demand, and the limits of annual budget allocations.

 The GPFS parallel storage for our HPC system required a version upgrade to ensure support continuity.
 Changes in the vendor landscape required moving petabytes of data to a new GPFS implementation from a new vendor @Sedlmayer2020.